-This is the process of moving a client trade from one CM's books to those of another.
+16 This refers to the process of moving a client trade from one CM's books to those of another.
 It is necessary where a client uses multiple CMs to access a particular market; the client may choose to execute a trade using one agent but ultimately wish to clear the trade using another (or multiple other) CM(s).